 The exam is graded in accordance with the Danish 7-point grading scale.
+The exam is graded by an internal examiner.

 ChatGPT and other large language model tools are permitted as a dedicated source, meaning text copied verbatim needs to be quoted, the tool cited, and generally the specific use made of them needs to be described in the submitted exam.